Lupin3000/Raspberry-PI-Tutorials/DNSAnalysis/readme.md

 $ sudo tail -f /tmp/dnsmasq.log
 ```

-However, this is a bit cumbersome (depending on the size of the file) and can also be made much easier.
+However, this is a bit cumbersome (_depending on the size of the log file_) and can also be made much easier.

 ### Create AWK analysis script